NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/FAQ.md

 title: Frequently Asked Questions
 subtitle: >
   Algorithm Audit commits to high standards regarding integrity, independence and accountability.
-We want to be 100% transparant about the way we work.
+We want to be 100% transparent about the way we work.
 We are open for [feedback](/algoprudence/cases/vooringenomenheid-voorkomen/#reaction) on our case work and about the way we operate as an organisation.